 Because of the biological differences between the multiple myeloma cells, the system behaves as an evolutionary ecosystem that can be studied and manipulated therapeutically.
 The rate of progression to aggressive disease states will reflect the balance of genetic change in the tumor cells together with the immune and cellular responses to these changes.

 We aim to build disease models based on a thorough understanding of the genetic basis of disease pathology that can be manipulated therapeutically.
-By therapeutically considering multiple myeloma as an evolutionary ecosystem driven by acquired genetic and epigenetic changes, we will be able to address our major clinical aims of improving the outcome of patients with high-risk clinically aggressive states and preventing the development of multiple myeloma from its premalignant states, MGUS and SMM.
+By therapeutically considering multiple myeloma as an evolutionary ecosystem driven by acquired genetic and epigenetic changes, we will be able to address our major clinical aims of improving the outcome of patients with high-risk clinically aggressive states and preventing the development of multiple myeloma from its premalignant states, monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma (SMM).

 We have shown that myeloma is not a single disease, but rather composed of distinct subsets that have different biological features.
 The secret to improving clinical outcomes is to recognize, understand, and target treatment strategies to the biology of these groups.
 Our research projects are aimed at understanding this biology.